dzusan/altvault/README.md

 ```

 ### DB must contain
-* Table `components`
+* Tables `Semiconductors`, `Passives`, `Electromechanical`
-* At least one row
+* At least one row in each table
-* Following columns with data type varchar255:
+* Following columns with data type varchar255 in each table:
     * Part Number [Primary Key]
     * Library Ref
     * Library Path